tcbegley/tcbegley.github.io/src/content/posts/mcmc-part-1.md

 $$

 where $\sigma$ is a tunable parameter.
-That is to say, at each step the proposal is simply the current sample with some Gaussian noise applied.
+That is to say, at each step the proposal is simply the current sample with some normally distributed noise applied.
 This is very easy to implement, and is known as Random Walk Metropolis, as the proposal distribution is defining a random walk in parameter space.

 Below is a simple implementation of the metropolis algorithm.
 It expects an unnormalised density `target` corresponding to the target distribution, a